tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:MeasurementAssertion](https://rs.tdwg.org/bdqffdq/terms/MeasurementAssertion)
 - Preferred Label: Measurement Assertion
-- Definition: An assertion expressing the result of an implementation measuring a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation measuring a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; MeasurementConcept
-- Comments: The MeasurementAssertion is a report level concept that describes the results of the execution of of a test that performs a MeasurementMethod following some Specification to assess some data quality Measurement.
+- Comments: The MeasurementAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a test that performs a MeasurementMethod following some Specification to assess some data quality Measure.
-In bdqffdq, the MeasurementAssertion is expected to carry a ResponseResult of COMPLETE or NOT_COMPLETE or a numeric measured value value (e.g. a measure of dwc:eventDate duration in seconds).
+In bdqffdq, the MeasurementAssertion is expected to carry a ResponseResult of COMPLETE or NOT_COMPLETE or a numeric measured value (e.g., a Measure of a dwc:eventDate duration in seconds).
 DQM(dr) = {dqm | dqm =< me, s, m, r >, me ∈ ME, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}
 - View in: [term-list](../list/bdqffdq/index.md#MeasurementAssertion)